akeeba/social-magick/README.md

 # ![SocialMagick](https://github.com/akeeba/social-magick/blob/main/assets/banner/banner.png?raw=true)

-Automatically generate OpenGraph images for Joomla! content.
+Automatically generate OpenGraph data and images for Joomla! content.

 > [!WARNING]
 > 🚧 **Work In Progress** 🚧 This project was recently transferred from Lucid Fox to Akeeba Ltd. We are actively reworking it.